 Kristel van Kruisbergen

 Kristel studied Dutch Law at Radboud University in Nijmegen.
-After completed her bachelor’s degree, she chose to specialise in European and international law by taking the Master European Law at Radboud University Nijmegen with a special focus on human rights and migration law.
+After completing her bachelor’s degree, she chose to specialise in European and international law by taking the Master European Law at Radboud University Nijmegen with a special focus on human rights and migration law.

 After completing her studies she worked in Cape Town, South Africa, and gained experience at a human rights office where she dealt with cases ranging from refugee law to criminal law.
 Subsequently she worked as a lecturer at the Department of International and European Law at Radboud University Nijmegen, where she taught extensively on various topics of European law, such as general and substantive law, and international law.